DHTMLX/docs-suite/docs/toolbar/features.md

 | [List of CSS classes](../../helpers/base_elements/)                | A set of CSS classes provided by the DHTMLX library          |

-## How to work with DHTMLX Toolbar
+## How to work with Toolbar controls

-In this section you may study how to disable and enable, hide and show Toolbar controls, how to iterate through controls, how to add new controls or remove them, how to work with selection functionality, and more.
+In this section you may study how to disable and enable, hide and show Toolbar controls, and more.

-### How to work with Toolbar controls

 | Topic                                                                                    | Description                                                                                                   |
 | ---------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------- |